Beyond the Audio Guide:

 • Take note of which features are being most used by real users

-Take a look at the case study deck
+Take a look at the Sample Pitch Deck

 Or If you want to know more about this project Let’s Connect